BUSINESS TRAVEL VAT

 1 avenue Jean de Noailles, Villa Rothschild · set in a garden

-A late-19th-century villa in a garden of rare-essence trees, where the old reception rooms are now reading rooms.
+A late-19th-century villa set in a garden of rare-essence trees, where the old reception rooms are now reading rooms.
 Free, quiet, and almost unknown to people who come for the festival.
 A place to put the phone away for an hour.

 La Petite Maison Dinner, the bigger night